Registration is open for Camp Journey. Learn more about the overnight camp on the Resources Page

 In 1997, she eventually founded a company focused on helping patients with diabetes with being that support system and operated it for 24 years.
 While she operated the company, her direct contact with families gave her the empathy for their life’s journey with Type 1, Type II, and Gestational Diabetes.
 Since selling her company in 2020, she continues to focus on those patients who allowed her to support them for so many years.

-Managing Diabetes can be costly and that is the reason for creating the Pazos Education Fund (PEF) for students who choose to attend a New Orleans Catholic School.
+Managing Diabetes can be costly and that is the reason for creating the Pazos Education Fund (PEF) for students who choose to attend a New Orleans Archdiocesan or Baton Rouge Diocesan Catholic School.
 This fund is to assist those students who may be living with Type 1 diabetes or whose family is affected by Type 1 diabetes.
 The reason for this fund is to allow families the opportunity to fulfill their desire to attend a Catholic School without the financial stress of having to decide between medical and educational needs for their child.